Ariel Rittenhouse

 Ariel Rittenhouse (born December 9, 1990) is an American diving athlete.
 Rittenhouse won a silver medal at the 2007 Pan American Games in Rio de Janeiro.
 At the 2008 Summer Olympics, Rittenhouse placed 4th in the synchronized springboard.
 Her mother, Sharon Finneran, was an Olympic swimmer who won a silver medal at the 1964 Summer Olympics.

-Ariel was a diver at the Florida State University.
+Ariel was a diver at Florida State University.